Alessandra-UNSA/ESCorpus-PE/README.md

 # Tools
-Links from the tools used for the construction of the dataset were:[Scripts.zip](https://github.com/Alessandra-UNSA/ESCorpus-PE/files/7107336/Scripts.zip)
+Links from the tools used for the construction of the dataset were:

 https://www.audacityteam.org/